seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 > Namo tassa bhagavato arahato sammāsambuddhassa \
 > Namo tassa bhagavato arahato sammāsambuddhassa \
 > Namo tassa bhagavato arahato sammāsambuddhassa
+>

-> *Etaṁ santaṁ, etaṁ paṇītaṁ, yadidaṁ sabbasaṅkhārasamatho
+> *Etaṁ santaṁ, etaṁ paṇītaṁ, \
+> yadidaṁ sabbasaṅkhārasamatho sabbūpadhipaṭinissaggo \
-> sabbūpadhipaṭinissaggo taṇhakkhayo virāgo nirodho nibbānaṁ*.[^fn148]
+> taṇhakkhayo virāgo nirodho nibbānaṁ.*[^fn148]
+>
+> "This is peaceful, this is excellent, \
+> namely the stilling of all preparations, the relinquishment of all assets, \
+> the destruction of craving, detachment, cessation, extinction."

 "This is peaceful, this is excellent, namely the stilling of all preparations, the relinquishment of all assets, the destruction of craving, detachment,